30 Hours of Free Childcare: From September 2025

 Who Currently Gets 30 Hours of Free Childcare?

-As of March 2025, the government offers the following childcare support:
+As of September 2025, the government offers the following childcare support:

-Some childcare providers may offer the option to spread these hours over 52 weeks, resulting in fewer hours per week.
+These hours are usually available during term time only, covering 38 weeks per year.
+Some childcare providers may allow you to stretch the hours over 52 weeks, resulting in fewer hours per week.
+Always check with your provider.

 Upcoming Changes to the Scheme